jonathankytang/Museum-navigation-ar/docs/0c_meeting_notes/3_weekly_spring_meetings.md

 ## Tuesday 5th February - Supervisor meeting
 -	Showed the route calculation coding
--	We have made Modified with the route
+-	We have made Modification with the route
 -	Working with Bluetooth module
 -	This week finished testing with Bluetooth module and route calculation
 -	Started building AR and front-end